wsugiarto/Obsidian-Vault/MGT 12/Quiz 1 Notes Cheat Sheet.md

 		- Income - loss of job impacts consumer spending
 		- Personal - health, safety, additional costs of purchases
-		- Liquidity - Difficulty converting assets to cash directly without losing significant money ex. stocks, savings
+		- Liquidity - Difficulty converting assets to cash directly without losing significant money ex. stocks, savings Rule of 72:
+- Divide annual inflation by 72 to calculate how many years it takes to double money